ARIT ISTANBUL CENTER

 AMERICAN BOARD OF MISSIONS ARCHIVES: American missionaries began their work in this region in the 1830's.
 The missions extended from the Balkans, across Turkey to the easternmost provinces and south to northern Syria.
 The Archives of American Board of Missions, containing historical and eyewitness accounts from the far-flung mission stations, were entrusted to ARIT in 2010 to preserve and make available to scholars in the United States and Turkey, and around the world.
 ARIT entered into an agreement with the SALT Research Center in 2011 to digitize and put up on the Web this large and immensely rich collection.
 The archives are currently in storage at SALT and being catalogued, and are not physically accessible.
 However, 18% of the archives have now been put on line in full text, and can be accessed through the ARIT-Istanbul Digital Library at DLIR, or through the host site at SALT Research.
 The project is ongoing and new material is put up at regular intervals.

-American Board Library projects have the support of the U.S. Embassy and the National Endowment for the Humanities.
+American Board Library projects have the support of the U.S. Embassy, the Alice Delmas Krieble Foundation, and the National Endowment for the Humanities.
 Special thanks are due to the Global Ministries, donor of the American Board of Missions library and archive collections.

 AMERICAN RESEARCH INSTITUTE IN TURKEY, ISTANBUL REPRESENTATIVE OFFICE